 Therapy brings out the best in you and in the relationship by enabling you to restore a secure attachment bond to your partner as you practice new forms of relating to and caring for self and others.

 When you are facing troubles in your relationships, finding it difficult to communicate effectively or having a sentiment of things falling apart, therapy can be an important key to relationship success.
-Take the first step by entrusting the services of Dr. Lynn Winsten, psychologist & therapist from Berkeley, California.
+Take the first step by entrusting the services of Dr. Lynn Winsten, psychologist & therapist from San Luis Obispo, California.
 She will give you relationship tools as well as a calm, safe and non-judgmental space to restore and rebuild your relationship.